-ECM summary: a system that organizes, manages and configures more visual and physical content.
+Essentially, enterprise content management is a system that organizes, manages and configures more visual and physical content.
 Is your company visually or graphically driven?
-ECM/CMS may be the system for you.
+ECM may be the system for you.

 Which is Right for You?

-As mentioned before, there are similarities between both systems.
-In fact, roughly 20% of what constitutes ECM/CMS is DMS in its entirety.
+As mentioned before, there are similarities between both content management systems.
+In fact, roughly 20% of what constitutes ECM is DMS in its entirety.
 They are both enterprise-grade solutions that reduce operational costs, help organizations go paperless, and facilitate streamlined internal processes.
-However, ECM/CMS is a better fit for larger organizations that want a major overhaul to their preexisting IT infrastructure.
+However, ECM is a better fit for larger organizations that want a major overhaul to their preexisting IT infrastructure.

 They can both provide web-based or network-based collaboration and information sharing between users; both can track files throughout their life cycle and they both provide security and systematic approaches to preserve confidential information.

-Both CMS/ECM and DMS can be integral in the day-to-day document usage for all companies, streamlining the organization, development, planning, and storage.
-Make your company the best it can be by turning to one of these management systems.
+It’s important to note these systems aren’t contrary to one another—they should be complementary to one another.
+Both ECM and DMS can be integral in the day-to-day document usage for all companies, streamlining the organization, development, planning, and storage.

 If your company needs the security, organization, and collaboration that a DMS offers, consider using eFileCabinet. eFileCabinet gives you your time back since it manages most of your paperwork when it comes to processing and organization.
 Find the right solution for you today!